 Intercorp extends its reach as a provider of Errors and Omissions insurance in the appraisal field with the development of a program specifically for Appraisal Management Companies.
 Although the program launched in 2014, Intercorp has been placing coverage for AMCs since 2008.

-- Policy designed specifically for appraisal management companies, with particular focus on the exposures and operations of these entities.
+- The policy designed specifically for appraisal management companies, with a particular focus on the exposures and operations of these entities

 How long does it take to get a quote and bind coverage?

 In most cases, we are able to quote within 24-48 hours of receiving a completed application, with the supporting information listed on the application.
 Binding is usually accomplished within 24 hours of receiving a signed acceptance of the quotation and premium payment, along with outstanding items specified in the “Conditions” section of the quotation.